I meet with business owners both locally and internationally and share what I learn to help readers generate more income.

 If you ask most men and women which job they hate doing around the house, ironing would probably be high on their list.
-The problem is people tend to procrastinate with ironing and then the pile grows.
-This makes the task almost insurmountable.
+The problem is people tend to procrastinate with ironing, and then the pile grows.
+This makes the task almost insurmountable and extremely time-consuming.

 If you dislike ironing, would making money from it change your mind?
-You can earn good money pressing clothes for other people.
-With very little outlay, other than your time, you can begin earning money and building your own ironing business.
-As with all businesses, you may only have a few customers at first, but if you provide a professional service, the word will spread and soon you will be earning a healthy additional income from it.
+You can earn good money by pressing clothes for other people.
+With very little outlay, other than your time, you can begin earning money and building your own ironing business from home.
+As with all businesses, you may only have a few customers at first, but if you provide a professional service, the word will spread, and soon, you will be earning a healthy additional income from it.

 Getting Started With Your Ironing Business

-To start with you obviously need an iron and and ironing board.
-There are other accessories that would be useful like a sleeve board or a seam press, but as you are just starting out let’s keep it simple.
+To start with, you obviously need an iron and an ironing board.
+There are other accessories that would be useful, like a sleeve board or a seam press, but as you are just starting out, let’s keep it simple.

 Display your ad on advertising/notice boards at various locations.
-Often grocery stores, libraries or public meeting places will have a notice board.
+Often grocery stores, libraries, or public meeting places will have a notice board.
 Sometimes they are free, or they will be very reasonable.
-Remember, keep your overheads low.
+Remember, when you are starting out, keep your overheads low.
 If you wish to start with business cards, the example here is perfect.
-This and others are available from Zazzle and are easy to customize.
+This and others are available from Zazzle and are easy to customize with your own details.

 How Much to Charge for Ironing Service

-You need to decide how much you are going to charge for your services.
-Charge too much and you aren’t going to get clients, charge too little and you may have clients but be working for next to nothing.
+Decide how much you are going to charge for your services.
+Charge too much, and you aren’t going to get clients; charge too little, and you may have clients but be working for next to nothing.
 If there are others already providing this service in your area, find out what they charge.
-I think a good rule of thumb is, take the minimum wage and double it.
+I think a good rule of thumb is to take the minimum wage and double it.

 Some people charge by the hour and others by the sackful or weight.
 I would suggest by the hour.

-If the customer wants their shirts on hangers, you can collect these when you pick up their order or if they drop it off, ask them to bring some.
-It is always a good idea to keep some extra hangers just in case they don’t bring enough.
-Plastic ones are often inexpensive to buy.
+If the customer wants their shirts on hangers, you can collect them when you pick up their order or if they bring their clothes to you, ask them to supply hangers.
+It is always a good idea to keep some extra hangers if they don’t give you enough.
+Plastic ones are inexpensive to buy.
 It also shows good customer service.
-It is this type of service that will impress your customer and lead him/her to recommend your services to others.
+This type of unexpected attention to detail will impress your customer and lead him/her to recommend your services to others.